digital-asset/daml/docs/source/tools/trigger-service/index.rst

       allow-existing-schema = "false"

-      // Configuration for the persistent store that will be used to keep track of running triggers across restarts. trigger-store {
+      // Configuration for the persistent store that will be used to keep track of running triggers across restarts.
+      // Mandatory if `init-db` is true.
+Otherwise optional.
+If not provided, the trigger state will not be persisted
+      // and restored across restarts.
+      trigger-store {

         // Mandatory.
 Database coordinates.